 A deployment descriptor allows you to include the SQL statements for creating and dropping UDRs in a JAR file.
-For more information about the deployment descriptor, see the J/Foundation Developer's Guide and the SQLJ specification (Section 4.21 of the document SQLJ-Part 1: SQL Routines Using the Java Programming Language, available on the Web at http://www.sqlj.org).
+For more information about the deployment descriptor, see the J/Foundation Developer's Guide and the SQLJ specification.

 Specifying a JAR File Temporary Path